redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/04/README.md

 ## 4: WAT Datatypes

-At the moment, there are only four WebAssembly datatypes:
+At the moment, there are only four WebAssembly numeric datatypes:

 | | 32-bit | 64-bit
 |---|---|---